Vaughan Coveny: International career

 Coveny made his full New Zealand debut in a 0–0 draw with Fiji on 19 September 1992.
 He was included in the New Zealand side for both the 1999 FIFA Confederations Cup finals tournament, and the 2003 FIFA Confederations Cup finals tournament.

 He ended his international playing career with 64 A-international caps to his credit, his final cap gained in a 1–1 draw with Estonia on 31 May 2006.

 Coveny became New Zealand's highest goal scorer on 27 May 2006, when he scored twice in the "All Whites" 3–1 victory over Georgia, bringing his total A-international goal tally to 29. and his total including unofficial games to 30 in 71 games, surpassing Jock Newall's long standing record of 28 from only 17 games.
-Coveny record was officially overtaken by Chris Wood on 21 March 2022 when Wood's scored his 30th goal.
+Coveny record was officially overtaken by Chris Wood on 21 March 2022 when Wood scored his 30th goal.
 In January 2009, Coveny announced his retirement from international football.
 He was also the games record holder for the All Whites, until Ivan Vicelich passed him in 2009.
 He is currently ranked third in appearances for the All Whites, behind Simon Elliott and Vicelich.